Docker 101 for Self-Hosting: Complete Beginner's Guide

 You're stuck Googling error messages, patching together solutions from 5-year-old StackOverflow threads.

 This guide explains Docker from first principles: what containers are, why they exist, and how to use them confidently for self-hosting.
+Once you understand these basics, you can deploy your own analytics suite or build a complete startup tech stack for under $100/month.

 What Docker Actually Is (And Why You Need It)